-The school year is beginning and it can be easy to get overwhelmed with everything you have to do – identifying where your classes are located, organizing your folders and notebooks, and especially for juniors and seniors, thinking seriously about college.
+The school year is beginning and it can be easy to get overwhelmed with everything you have to do—identifying where your classes are located, organizing your folders and notebooks, and especially for juniors and seniors, thinking seriously about college.
 Here are some quick tips for high school students to start the new year off on the right foot.

 Having aspirations for the future is important – attending college, having a future career, etc. However, it is also crucial to set realistic goals specifically for this school year.
 Do you need a certain grade point average to gain acceptance into your dream university, or perhaps need to take certain AP classes?
 You can also set goals for extracurricular activities, such as discovering an impressive internship or a volunteering opportunity.
 Write your goals down, be as specific as possible, and post them where you know you will see them every day.
-These are the top 3 goals for high school juniors!

 Determine the most effective way for you to take notes

 Note-taking is a valuable skill in both high school and college.
 As it turns out, there is more to taking class notes than you might think!
 Take the time to look for different note-taking strategies, such as using bullet points, writing in multiple colors, highlighting particular areas, using smartphone apps, etc. If you have not done so already, it would be highly encouraged to install Microsoft Office or another type of word processing software and see how it can enhance your notes.
-Here are 3 note taking formats every student should try.
+Here are three note-taking formats every student should try.

 Assess your study habits